Respect for Human Rights

 - Identify salient human rights risks

-- Identify issues for human rights risk management.
+- Identify issues for human rights risk management

 The assessment used the Human Rights Impact Assessment tool, which draws on RepRisk’s database and documents from Verisk Maplecroft and other research organizations.

-The salient human rights risks identified are:
+The salient human rights risks identified are as follows:

 - Child labor